LonghaoQian/AnimationModels/examples/background/animation_frame_system.md

 set(planeObj.frame, 'Matrix', T * R);
 ```

-If euler angles are used, for example in [fixedwing_circular_path.m](../../examples/fixed-wing%20model/fixedwing_cirular_path.m), the transformation of the aircraft is performed as follows:
+If Euler angles are used, for example in [fixedwing_circular_path.m](../../examples/fixed-wing%20model/fixedwing_circular_path.m), the transformation of the aircraft is performed as follows:

 ```
 R = GenerateHgRotation([pathsim.attitude(k, 1), pathsim.attitude(k, 2), pathsim.attitude(k, 3)], 'euler', "NED");